Acyclic cluster algebras with dense $g$-vector fans: Cluster algebras with dense -vector fans

 \subsection{Acyclic cluster algebras with dense $g$-vector fans}

 The cluster algebra $\cA(B)$ is called \emph{acyclic} if $B$ is mutation equivalent to an acyclic skew-symmetrizable matrix.
 A classification of mutation-finite acyclic skew-symmetrizable matrices was given by Seven \cite{Se11} (by Buan and Reiten \cite{BR} for skew-symmetric case).

-\begin{theorem}[Theorem 3.5 of \cite{Se11}] Suppose that $B$ is acyclic.
+\begin{theorem}\cite[Theorem 3.5]{Se11} Suppose that $B$ is acyclic.
 Then $B$ is mutation-finite if and only if it is rank $2$, or $\Gamma(B)$ is either a Dynkin diagram or an extended Dynkin diagram. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{thm:g-dense acyclic}] Suppose that $B$ is mutation equivalent to an acyclic skew-symmetrizable matrix.
-By Theorem \ref{thm:mutation-infinite g-dense}, we only consider the case that $B$ is mutation-finite.
-In which case, $B$ is rank $2$, finite type or affine type by Theorem \ref{thm:mutation-finite acyclic}.
-In rank $2$ case, $\cF(B_{b,c})$ is dense if and only if $bc \le 4$, that is, $B_{b,c}$ is either finite type or affine type.
-Therefore, the assertion follows from Theorems \ref{thm:finite type complete} and \ref{thm:affine type dense}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:g-dense acyclic}] Suppose that $B$ is mutation equivalent to an acyclic matrix.
+By Theorems \ref{thm:mutation-infinite g-dense} and \ref{thm:mutation-finite acyclic}, if $\cF(B)$ is dense, then $B$ must be rank $2$, finite type or affine type.
+If $B$ is either finite type or affine type, then $\cF(B)$ is dense by Theorems \ref{thm:finite type complete} and \ref{thm:affine type dense}.
+If $B$ is rank $2$, then $\cF(B)$ is dense if and only if $B=B_{b,c}$ with $bc \le 4$, in which case, it is either finite type or affine type.
+Therefore, the assertion holds. \end{proof}